 Appalachian Power plans to increase electric reliability by making upgrades to the transmission system in southwest Virginia.
 The Glendale Area Improvements Project includes building 3 miles of new transmission line, a new substation, and removing an existing substation in Carroll County.

-Later this year, Appalachian will file an application with the Virginia State Corporation Commission seeking approval for the project.
-If approved, construction is expected to start in early 2020 and be complete by the summer of 2021.
+The company received approval from the Virginia State Corporation Commission to begin work on the Glendale Area Improvements Project.
+Construction is expected to start in early 2020 and conclude in early 2022.
 Once complete, the company will remove the Cliffview Substation on Deer Haven Road in Galax and retire 14 miles of transmission line in Carroll and Wythe counties.
 This project also includes removing a substation in Wythe County and adding upgrades at other substations in Carroll, Grayson and Wythe counties.

 12/20/2018 - Appalachian Power filed the Glendale Area Improvements Project with the Virginia State Corporation Commission (SCC) to receive approval.
 The SCC will take approximately 6 months to review the project.
 Following approval, landowners along the line route will be contacted by Emerald Energy, the right-of-way contractor representing Appalachian Power.